 Remember that song “You’ve lost that Lovin’ Feeling” from the Righteous Brothers, popularized by the original Top Gun movie (1986)?
 It gets to the heart of Jesus’ first letter to the churches, the church in Ephesus.

-Ephesus was a prominent port city in the in the Aegean Sea, on the Western shore of modern-day Turkey, about 80 km south of Izmir, rich in archaeological discoveries.
+Ephesus was a prominent port city in the Aegean Sea, on the Western shore of modern-day Turkey, about 80 km south of Izmir, rich in archaeological discoveries.

 Ephesus became the provincial seat of Roman government into Asia.
-It was renown for its scholarship, housing Heraclitus’ first university and the Great Library of Celsus (top left).
-The city was a cultural hub as witnessed in the well-preserved great Amphitheater (bottom right).
-The city was a religious center, most notably because of the temple (top right) of Artemis (Greek, central image) or Diana (Roman), and later because of Christian influence.
-In contrast, Ephesus was also known for its “sin industry” through the sailors frequenting its busy sea port.
-Its unique setting and well-developed harbor (bottom left) made it a trade hub into Asia and Greece – notably the Silk Trade Route.
+It was renowned for its scholarship, housing Heraclitus’ first university and the Great Library of Celsus (top left).
+The city was a cultural hub as witnessed in the well-preserved great Amphitheatre (bottom right).
+The city was a religious centre, most notably because of the temple (top right) of Artemis (Greek, central image) or Diana (Roman), and later because of the Christian influence.
+In contrast, Ephesus was also known for its “sin industry” through the sailors frequenting its busy seaport.
+Its unique setting and well-developed harbour (bottom left) made it a trade hub into Asia and Greece – notably the Silk Trade Route.

-Commendation (2:2-3).
 Then Jesus affirms their persistent good works and their efforts in the witness of His kingdom.
-He honours their devotion to him amidst the seductive, immoral city.
+He honours their devotion to him in the midst of this seductive, immoral city.
 He praises them for enduring the suffering and yet remaining faithful to him.

-Jesus commends the Ephesian church for their character of steadfastness, endurance and pursuit of the truth.
+Jesus also commends the Ephesian church for their character displaying steadfastness, endurance and pursuit of the truth.

-Condemnation (2:4).
 However, we see in this letter that although they keep on doing the right things, they have lost their first love.
-In the beginning all their good works, all their witnessing, all their congregating sprung from hearts set ablaze with newfound love.
-But now it was duty, merely (good) habits.
-They did the right things like before, said all the right things like before, but their hearts had grown cold.
+Initially, this community’s good works, witnessing and gatherings sprung from hearts set ablaze with newfound love.
+But now it was a duty, merely (good) habits.
+They did and said the right things like before, but their hearts had grown cold.

-Exhortation (2:4b).
 How can a cold, callous hard be revived?
 The answer is in Christ’s charge to them.
-Firstly, “remember” the times when your heart burned with passion, when love overflowed in joy.
+Firstly, “remember” the times when your heart burned with passion when love overflowed in joy.
 Reflect on how you lived and felt from when you loved well.
 Then “repent” – decide to love and live like that again.
 Do those “first works” which flowed from your “first love“.

 But note the key: “first” – the moment you met Christ and felt his love.
 That first kiss, that first taste of true love revived your heart and erupted in ardent adoration, generous giving and shameless witness.
 That first discovery of true love brought freedom, joy and delight to every aspect of your life.
 The call is to remember that moment, to relive that love by returning to those works.

 Note that the Ephesian church was not accused of being passive; rather Christ commends their good, faithful works.
-Christ is not seeking more work – there is something in their duty that Jesus calls attention to – it is loveless, lifeless, lightless.
+Christ is not seeking more activity – there is something in their performance that Jesus calls attention to: it is loveless, lifeless, lightless.
 The works have become disconnected from Christ himself – void of the display of love that would light up the city.

-Promise (2:6).
-Before closing, Jesus commends the church for hating what he hates – the Nicolatians.
+Before closing, Jesus commends the church for hating what he hates – the Nicolaitans.
 (No, they were not a family who left the church!)
 “Nico” means conqueror, domineering the “laity” – the common people.
-Apparently this church resisted a church culture which allowed for forceful, harsh leadership that elevate some above others.
-Apparently the Ephesians had a healthy culture which honoured the “angel of the church” (2:1) – a leader recognized by God to serve the people – but hated domineering leadership that is the nature of this world (Matthew 20:24-28).
+Apparently, this church resisted a church culture which allowed for forceful, harsh leadership that elevates some above others.
+Apparently, the Ephesians had a healthy culture which honoured the “angel of the church” (2:1) – a leader recognized by God to serve the people – but hated domineering leadership that is the nature of this world (Matthew 20:24-28).
 And for this Jesus commends them, implying “you hate what I hate, now love as I love.”